VE7RKA

 Click here for a good guide on IRLP operating procedures.

 The Greenstone mountain repeater (146.96 -600) has 2 links available.
-One connects the VHF repeater with the local Internet Radio Linking Project (IRLP) node (108) and the other connects to the Salmon Arm repeater (146.76) on Fly Hills.
+One connects the VHF repeater with the local Internet Radio Linking Project (IRLP) node (1080) and the other connects to the Salmon Arm repeater (146.76) on Fly Hills.
+(The link to Salmon Arm is currently inoperable due to a bad controller board)

 While both links are intended to be left on for the most part they can be individually dialed up or down.